NaserParhizkar/docs/source/includes/_usermanagement.md

    //Your user are now able to signin with Google });</code></pre></div>

+You can attach a social identity to an account easily.
+That mean at the next signin, he will be able to signin with another configured provider.
+A user can this way connect with more than one provider securely.

 ## Remove social identity to an account

 <div class="code-block Javascript"><pre><code class="highlight javascript">var user = User.getIdentity();